eyong-joel7/reactnd-myreads-by-joel/README.md

 # MyReads Project by JOEL EMOH

-## iNSTALLATION AND LAUCHING PROCEDURE
+## INSTALLATION AND LAUCHING PROCEDURE

-To get started developing right away:
+To run this app on your development server:

 * install all project dependencies with `npm install`
 * start the development server with `npm start`